Are you looking forward to investing in SBI Life Smart Privilege Plan?

 - The returns offered by the SBI Life Smart Privilege plan are below par.

 Do you think it’s good?
 Wait, there is a caveat.
 In PPF, one can only invest ₹1.5 lakhs per annum while also enjoying the EEE tax benefits and assured returns.

 See the compounding table below.

-However, the return rate of PPF—7.1% pa— is comfortably higher than the IRR of SBI Smart Privilege Plan @ 6.74%CAGR.
+However, the return rate of PPF—7.1% pa— is comfortably higher than the IRR of the SBI Smart Privilege Plan @ 6.74%CAGR.

 Since the SBI Life Smart Privilege plan is a ULIP policy, it will be only fair to compare its return against another equity investment.
 In this case, let’s see what if the investor has opted for an ELLS fund with the same investment premium.

 And more importantly, the investment risk level is the same as SBI Life Smart Privilege Plan, since both are market-linked investments.